Woke: 2015–2019: Broadening usage

-As a pejorative
+2019–present: emergence of pejorative use

-By 2019, opponents of progressive social movements were often using the term mockingly or sarcastically, implying that "wokeness" was an insincere form of performative activism.
+By 2019, opponents of progressive social movements were using the term mockingly or sarcastically, implying that "wokeness" was an insincere form of performative activism.

+Woke has been used ironically by the right wing to ridicule perceived left-wing "social justice warriors" and "snowflakes", in connection with mockery of Millennials and Gen Z.

+Author Sergio C. Fanjul writes that some leftists, such as writer Daniel Bernabé and philosopher Susan Neiman, criticize wokeness as a form of tribalism which divides the working class and distracts from the universalist class struggle.

+The term performative wokeness has been used to refer to social media activity perceived as a self-serving and superficial form of activism, i.e. "slacktivism".
-British journalist Steven Poole comments that the term is used to mock "overrighteous liberalism".

-In this pejorative sense, woke means "following an intolerant and moralising ideology".
+British journalist Steven Poole comments that the term woke is used to mock "overrighteous liberalism".
+This pejorative sense of woke means "following an intolerant and moralising ideology" according to The Economist.